iiaf1/smart-discord-server-management-system/README.md

 ## 🔒 Security

-IAF is designed with **security-first principles** at every layer, including:
+IAF is built on **security-first principles** at every layer, including:

 - Fine-grained permission control across roles and channels
 - Continuous activity monitoring and logging